-If you are trying to succeed by using SEO for your hotel, then you need to do some heavy keyword research to ensure that you are getting the most relevant search traffic.
+If you are trying to succeed by using SEO for your hotel, then you need to do some substantial keyword research to ensure that you are getting the most relevant search traffic.
 This overly simplified statement is the way to SEO success for your hotel.
 Your potential customers type in the keywords that you are optimizing for, and your website shows up in the top 3 positions.
-How hard could that be.
+How hard could that be?

 When the search engines look at your website, they want to see if your website offers value to users or not.
-One of the best ways to judge that quality is via an endorsement from another website, i.e. a link.
+One of the best ways to judge that quality is via an endorsement from another site, i.e., a link.
 Think about it this way, if a website is linking to yours, then that means they vouch for the information that is on there because it will help the user experience.

 I like to explain it this way.
 Choose a keyword, any keyword, and then open an incognito window and Google it. *Going incognito removes any personalization to the results that you will see.
-Once you have the SERP (search engine results page) click on each of the 10 results, and look at the content that is performing well.
+Once you have the SERP (search engine results page), click on each of the ten results, and look at the content that is performing well.
 If what you have produced is better than anything that is already out there, then you are setting your content up for success.
 If it is anything other than number one, then you have some work to do to get there.

 There are marketing businesses that specialize in creating SEO enriched content.
 Utilizing these can be a good idea for investing some of your hotel's marketing budget.
-Website content that properly utilizes relevant hospitality keywords can do a lot to improve your website's search status.
+Website content that properly uses relevant hospitality keywords can do a lot to improve your website's search status.

 Websites tend to get updated and changed a lot, which can sometimes leave code scattered throughout a site.
 This isn't the worse thing that can happen to a website because most code doesn't take up too much memory, but shaving off any time, in this increasingly mobile-first world matters.
 The slower that your website loads, the more money that you are potentially leaving on the table.
 Go through your site and eliminate old code.
 The key to success is getting seen on the search engines.
-By following these SEO tips, you can greatly improve your chances.
+By following these SEO tips, you can significantly improve your chances.